-3.1 Coordinated Review
+3.2 Coordinated Review

-The MOE Reduction & CEIS data was submitted through EMAPS.
-After the original close date, data experts from OSEP's Research to Practice (RTP) Division and fiscal monitoring experts from OSEP's Monitoring and State Improvement Planning (MSIP) Division conducted a collaborative review of the MOE Reduction & CEIS data submitted by States.
+The LEA MOE Reduction and CEIS data were submitted through EMAPS.
+After the original close date, data experts from OSEP's Research to Practice (RTP) Division and fiscal monitoring experts from OSEP's Monitoring and State Improvement Planning (MSIP) Division conducted a collaborative review of the MOE Reduction and CEIS data submitted by States.
 The review includes the following areas: timeliness of the data submission, completeness of the data files, and accuracy of the data.
-Through the coordinated review, the States receive one set of data quality comments or inquiries associated with the MOE Reduction & CEIS data from OSEP.
+Through the coordinated review, the States receive one set of data quality comments or inquiries associated with the MOE Reduction and CEIS data from OSEP.
 For States that have missing or inaccurate data, there are opportunities to resubmit their data files and have them reviewed prior to being published to the public.